 Thank you for taking the time to review this very important publication.
 Broward College's Annual Security Report is one feature of the Institution's concerted efforts to provide and maintain a safe and secure environment for our students, faculty, staff, and visitors.
-I hope you will find the information and resources within this document valuable and insightful, and that you will integrate this information into your daily lives.

 The Broward College Department of Safety, Security & Emergency Preparedness (DSSEP) prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.

-The report is prepared in cooperation with Campus Safety, local law enforcement departments surrounding our campuses and centers, the Office of Student Services, the Office of Student Life, the Office of Business Affairs, the Office of General Counsel, Talent & Culture, and Public Affairs & Marketing.
+The report is prepared in cooperation with Public Safety, local law enforcement departments surrounding our campuses and centers, the Office of Student Services, the Office of Student Life, the Office of Business Affairs, the Office of General Counsel, Talent & Culture, and Public Affairs & Marketing.

 This comprehensive report includes certain crime statistics that Broward College, as a state institution, is required to disclose.
-The crime, arrest, and referral statistics tabulated and presented in this report include those reported to local law enforcement agencies, Campus Safety, the Office of Student Services, Campus Security Authorities (CSAs), and Responsible Employees.
+The crime, arrest, and referral statistics tabulated and presented in this report include those reported to local law enforcement agencies, Public Safety, the Office of Student Services, Campus Security Authorities (CSAs), and Responsible Employees.
 This publication also contains specific information about on campus and off campus resources.
 This information is made available to Broward College community members in the event they become a victim of a crime.